-Entry to the IC is made available to IEPPV members in good standing.
+Entry to the IC is made available to IEPPV members and IEPPV Affiliate members in good standing.
 A member in good standing must be a current member, registered in a membership category that allows entry into the IC and with all membership dues current at the time of entry.
-By entering a competition, the entrant certifies that he or she has created, composed and made the original exposures and that the processing, image enhancements and any special effects were done by the entrant or under the entrant's direct supervision.
-The rules are enforced at the discretion of the IC Chair with the board having final judgment.
+By entering in competition, the entrant certifies that he or she has created, composed and made the original exposures and that the processing, image enhancements and any special effects were done by the entrant or under the entrant's direct supervision.
+A photographic image is defined "as being a captured image on a light-sensitive device (e.g. film camera, digital camera, smartphone, tablet, etc...) and recorded on film or in a digital format."

+IC rules are enforced at the discretion of the IC Chair with the board having final judgment.
 If a violation of rules is identified after a competition, action may be taken to rectify it at the discretion of the IC Chair with the board having final judgment.